 I started my life in Homeless Families, a women’s refuge centre, with a young African mixed-race mother, who had no parents of her own.
 She was strong, determined and extremely creative.
 No matter what hardship we faced, she would always come back to her art and that’s where our bond blossomed as mother and child.

-My upbringing was a creative one.
-Hours spent in the art room, come dining room with my mother.
-There I felt safe, loved and connected to her and the world around me.
-Most days, while mum painted her next big passion project, I spend my time using mixed media to express myself, and had an ever-burning desire to create.
-Be that with paints, pencils, photography, or sculpture.
+My upbringing was about creative and personal development.
+Hours spent in the art room, come dining room with my mother or my head spent deep into self-help books.
+There I felt safe, loved, and connected to her and the world around me.
+Most days, while mum painted her next big passion project, I spend my time using mixed media to express myself creatively and self-help books to express myself on personally, had an ever-burning desire to learn and create.

 The years passed, as I went on my journey of self-discovery, which lead me to London.
 I passed the time hanging out with photographers, models and artists, trying to figure out my calling.
 I had a deep-seated belief that If I had a degree in design, I'd never struggle as a creative.
 But that wasn't the case, and the endless struggle of living hand to mouth began with the award of my 1st honours degree.